-6.3 Use of Tangibles
+6.4 Use of Intangibles

 Intangibles developed by US corporations may be used by non-US subsidiaries.
-However, when related entities use such intangibles, the IRS expects the US entity to charge the related non-US subsidiary a fee for such use, which is an "arm's-length" price - ie, a price that the US corporation would charge if the related entity were a separate company operating at arm's length.
+However, when related entities use such intangibles, the IRS expects the US entity to charge the related non-US subsidiary a fee for such use, which is an "arm's-length" price; ie, a price that the US corporation would charge if the related entity were a separate company operating at arm's length.
 Royalties earned by the US entity from the licensing arrangement are subject to US tax.

-6.4 Taxation of Income of Non-local Subsidiaries Under CFC-type Rules
+6.5 Taxation of Income of Non-local Subsidiaries Under CFC-Type Rules

-Pursuant to the US "controlled foreign corporation" ("CFC") rules, a US corporation can be taxed on the income of its foreign subsidiaries before the foreign subsidiary distributes such amounts.
-The CFC rules prevent the deferral of US taxes through the accumulation of profits in foreign subsidiaries through a mechanism that accelerates US tax on certain undistributed earnings of a CFC.
+Pursuant to the US "controlled foreign corporation" (CFC) rules and the "GILTI" rules discussed below, a US corporation can be taxed on the income of its foreign subsidiaries before the foreign subsidiary distributes such amounts.
+The CFC rules were designed to prevent the deferral of US taxes through the accumulation of profits in foreign subsidiaries through a mechanism that accelerates US tax on certain undistributed earnings of a CFC.
 A CFC is a foreign corporation where more than 50% of the stock by vote or value is owned by "US shareholders."
-For this purpose, a US shareholder is a US person who owns 10% or more of the total combined voting power of all classes of stock entitled to vote in the foreign corporation.
+For this purpose, a US shareholder is a US person who owns 10% or more of the total combined voting power or value of all classes of stock in the foreign corporation.